ikreymer/pywb-proxy-demo/README.md

 1. Clone and install with `pip install -r requirements.txt`

-2. To enable HTTPS support, the included certificate, [pywb_ca.pem](https://github.com/ikreymer/pywb-proxy-demo/blob/master/pywb-ca.pem) must be added to the browser as a trusted certificate.
-The certificate (located in the root of this repo) should imported it into the browser as a trusted certificate for verifying websites.
-(This only needs to be done once).

 2. Start the demo by running `./run-proxy-demo.sh`

 3. Set the browser settings to `localhost:9080` by default.
 Set this in the browser's HTTP/S proxy as well.

+4. Browse to the special url `http://pywb.proxy/` to get to the pywb HTTPS certificate download page.
+Then, click on either the all platform / Firefox download link or the Windows download link to download the special root certificate.
+This will directly install the certificate into your browser.
+The certificate, [pywb_ca.pem](https://github.com/ikreymer/pywb-proxy-demo/blob/master/ca/pywb-ca.pem) (located in this repository) can also be imported manually into the browser if there are issues.
+This cert must be added as a trusted certificate for verifying websites.
+(This only needs to be done once).

-4. This demo includes two urls which can be browsed in multiple collections and at multiple capture times:
+5. This demo includes two urls which can be browsed in multiple collections and at multiple capture times:

    https://twitter.com/netpreserve